rjw57/do-you-git-it/model.rst

     node [shape=Mrecord];
     init [label="{Message|Contents|Parent(s)}"];

+"Contents" are a *complete* copy of every file in the project at that moment in time.
+(Conceptually, at least.)

 .. notslides::
     A commit consists of a `commit message`, `content` and zero or more `parents`.
 The message is intended for humans, the content is all the files inside that commit, their names, UNIX permissions, etc. and a parent is a pointer to another